moushumi-das/Moushumi-Das/README.md

 ## Data Source:
 https://www.kaggle.com/shivamb/netflix-shows

+## Objective:
-##  In this notebook I am going to try explore the data I have and going to answer questions like:
+In this notebook I am going to try explore the data I have and going to answer questions like:

  - What are the percentage of different content types on Netflix
  - What is the number of contents added over the years on Netflix